marzdrel/rails-style-guide/README.md

 One of the biggest pains when using `structure.sql` is ensuring that only the required changes get committed to that file.
 When you pull someone’s branch and run the migrations specific to that branch, your `structure.sql` will now contain some changes.
 Say, you then go back to working on your own branch and generate a new migration.
 Your `structure.sql` file will now contain both your branch’s and the other branch’s changes.
 This only gets  worse with growing number of migrations from different not-yet-or-never-to-be merged branches.

-There are two strategies to ensure that `structure.sql` file only contains the necessary changes to a specific branch:

-- Once you are done working on a branch that contains migrations, make sure you run rails `db:rollback STEP=n`, where `n` is the number of migrations in that branch.
+Here is the strategy to ensure that `structure.sql` file only contains the necessary changes to a specific branch.
+Once you are done working on a branch that contains migrations, make sure you run rails `db:rollback STEP=n`, where `n` is the number of migrations in that branch.
 This will ensure your database structure reverts to its original state.

-- Creating a new database for each branch with `psql -c 'CREATE DATABASE targetdb WITH TEMPLATE sourcedb;`

 [Read more](https://blog.appsignal.com/2020/01/15/the-pros-and-cons-of-using-structure-sql-in-your-ruby-on-rails-application.html)